ashutoshdwivedi25/Movies-Website/README.md

 # Movies-Website
-Run entertainment_center.py to run the basic website
+Run entertainment_center.py to run the basic website, which on clicking a movie plays a trailer of it.